pchemguy/ChatGPTExploratoryPrompting/MemoryManagementQnA.md

 # Memory Management Q&A

-This Q&A reflects my early exploration of ChatGPT memory context management.
-The set of questions / prompts is intentionally excessive, as even slight variations in the prompt may result in significantly different responses.
-I varied the prompts during the actual querying process and included prompts that appeared to be working.
-I also intentionally only provide select ChatGPT answers, and those provided have not been critically evaluated for errors / accuracy.
+This Q&A represents my initial exploration of ChatGPT's memory context management.
+The set of questions and prompts is intentionally redundant, as even slight variations in phrasing can lead to significantly different responses.
+During the querying process, I experimented with various prompts and included those that appeared to yield useful results.
+The selected ChatGPT responses are provided without  critical evaluation for errors or accuracy.

 ### Q: Tell me about customizations applicable to this conversations that are based on my previous ChatGPT conversations.